 Such emails may come from Twitter, Gmail, and PayPal as well.
 Some of them look pretty authentic at first glance.
 But you can see they usually copy/paste the real company logo or use one that’s similar but for a few minor details.
 The same goes for URLs and names.

 Sometimes, the information in the email subject line, sender field, or body of the email is a blue embedded link.
 Mousing over it may reveal the true identity of the sender.
 Don’t respond to such emails or click on any links in it.

 In addition to using a secure email service that has high-level encryption, built-in spam filters and a range of email security tools, there are several ways you can protect your email account and contacts.
 You can do this using tools, security protocols, and a little bit of legwork.

 - Establish a formal policy for email security.
 Work with a security consultant to create it, if need be.

 - Create a security awareness training course for your company.
 Make sure that all current employees and new hires know your email policies.

 - Create a Sender Policy Framework (SPF) that includes domain discovery, email services discovery, and validation.

-If you want to secure your email now you can try out SpamExperts solution offered by Openprovider.
-With SpamExperts your incoming mails will be safe and you can also add an extra layer of security by enabling sender checks via SFP, DKIM and DMARC in the configuration of your incoming filter (Incoming – Protection settings -> Filter settings).
+If you want to secure your email now you can try out the SpamExperts solution offered by Openprovider.
+With SpamExperts, your incoming mails will be safe.
+You can also add an extra layer of security by enabling sender checks via SFP, DKIM and DMARC in the configuration of your incoming filter (Incoming – Protection settings -> Filter settings).

-If you register now you’ll get one SpamExperts filter for free for your domain for 1 month.
-If you already have an account with us – just activate free SpamExperts filter promo via FREESPAMEXPERTS promo code on the dashboard of Openprovider control panel and try out the service.
+If you register now, you’ll get one SpamExperts filter for free for your domain for 1 month.
+If you already have an account with us – just activate free SpamExperts filter promo by using the FREESPAMEXPERTS promo code on the dashboard of our control panel.